25 Things To Do Around Kanazawa & Where To Stay

 As the terminus of the Hokuriku Shinkansen Line from Tokyo and Thunderbird rapid services from Osaka and Kyoto, Kanazawa is readily accessible from Japan’s major urban centres and as such, a popular stop between those cities.
 Kanazawa is a relatively small city with an attractive mix of historic areas, modern museums and great food.
 On this page you will find the following information:

 Part of the ancient Kaga Province, the name Kanazawa literally translates as ‘marsh of gold’.
 Under the rule of the Maeda clan during the Edo Period (1603-1868), Kanazawa developed into one of Japan’s most important cities, accumulating great wealth and attracting artisans through a series of policies designed to consolidate the power, and services the needs, of the samurai class.

 The Maeda clan won the favour (and alleviated the suspicion) of the shogunate by channeling a significant portion of its wealth into the arts and crafts, including its famous gold-leafed items.
 Today, Kanazawa remains a city of historic districts and modern entertainments.
 From the centrally-located Kanazawa Station, it is a pleasant city to explore on-foot.

 Outside of the city, the region is blessed with many outstanding destinations and attractions including Kaga Onsen, Hakusan National Park, the Noto Peninsula and a little further afield the Tateyama-Kurobe Alpine Route, Shirakawa-go and Gokayama, along with Takayama and Kamikochi.
 Let’s begin with the obvious question…

-1 / Kenrokuen Garden / all year round
+1 / KENROKUEN GARDEN / all year round

 Opened to the public in 1871, Kenrokuen Garden was designed by the Maeda samurai clan and to this day is regularly cited as one of Japan’s three most beautiful gardens.
 The name ‘Kenrokuen’ translates as ‘Garden of the Six Sublimities’ and reflects a design underpinned Chinese landscape theory, and the six essential attributes needed to create an ideal garden.

 The garden is accessible any time of year however at its most beautiful during the cherry blossoms of spring and changing leaves of autumn.
 Open daily from 07:00 to 18:00 – March to mid-October – and from 08:00 to 17:00 – mid-October until the end of February.
 Admission is JPY320.
 From Kanazawa Station: 30 min walk.

-2 / Kanazawa Castle Park / all year round
+2 / KANAZAWA CASTLE PARK / all year round

 Exiting the garden via the Katsurazaka Gate, you will see a bridge leading to Kanazawa Castle Park.
 Home to the ruling Maeda Clan, the castle is a relatively recent reconstruction yet nevertheless, a beautiful and relaxing area to wander through.